-Kell-Everything went according to plan, but we forgot that the news-papers didn't know what it was all about and proceeded to lay it on to us.
-You escaped, as usual, but the pro-gressives have never forgiven me for once being a progressive. charged me with inviting war They Mexico.
-And what do you think that.
+Kell-Everything went according to plan, but we forgot that the newspapers didn't know what it was all about and proceeded to lay it on to us.
+You escaped, as usual, but the progressives have never forgiven me for once being a progressive.
+They charged me with inviting war with Mexico.
+And what do you think that